At the Mountain-Lodge of the Buddhist Priest Ye Waiting in Vain for My Friend Ding by Meng Haoran

 Sōng yuè shēng yè liáng, fēng quán mǎn qīng tīng.

-These are the poem's most famous lines and a model of Meng Haoran's landscape poetry.
-The word "begets" is exquisite—the night's coolness is not an external invasion, but is "begotten" from the moonlight among the pines, the lingering sensation after the warmth carried by the moonlight itself recedes.
-The word "begets" gives an abstract change in temperature a concrete source and imbues the static moonlit night with a sense of life.
-"Fills listening with a crystal thrill" is an even more inspired phrase.
-"Fills" is a spatial plenitude; the wind-sound is here, the spring-sound is here, the entire mountain night is infused with this clear, crisp sound.
-"Crystal thrill" is the quality of the hearing, and a reflection of the state of mind.
-The poet does not say he is listening, but his presence has already dissolved into this "fullness"—he is not a visitor to the mountain night; he is its vessel.
+Explication: This is the most famous couplet in the poem and a classic example of Meng Haoran's landscape style.
+The word "brings forth" is exquisite—the night's coolness is not an invasion from outside, but is "born" from the moonlight filtering through the pines, the lingering trace of warmth carried by the moonlight as it fades.
+This single verb gives an abstract change in temperature a concrete origin, and endows the still moonlit night with a sense of life.
+The phrase "fill the ears with a pure sound" is a stroke of genius.
+"Fill" suggests a spatial fullness—the wind is here, the spring is here, the entire mountain night is saturated with this clear, resonant sound.
+"Pure sound" is both a quality of hearing and a reflection of the poet's state of mind.
+He does not say he is listening, but his presence has dissolved into that "fullness"—he is not a visitor to the mountain night; he is its vessel.
+This couplet forms a delicate temporal progression with the first: the setting sun is departing light; the moon among the pines is arriving light.
+Dusk is the sinking of sight; wind and spring are the awakening of hearing.
+From dusk to night, from vision to sound, the poet steps deeper and deeper into the heart of the mountain night.

 Third Couplet: "樵人归欲尽,烟鸟栖初定。"

-Qiáo rén guī yù jìn, yān niǎo qī chū dìng.
+Qiáo rén guī yù jǐn, yān niǎo qī chū dìng.

 Fourth Couplet: "之子期宿来,孤琴候萝径。"